gautamnankani/elk_stack/README.md

 **Beats/fileBeats**:  A family of lightweight, single-purpose data shippers into the ELK Stack equation.

-**Kubernetes: **Kubernetes is an open-source container orchestration engine for automating deployment, scaling, and management of containerized applications.
+**Kubernetes**: Kubernetes is an open-source container orchestration engine for automating deployment, scaling, and management of containerized applications.
 The open-source project is hosted by the Cloud Native Computing Foundation (**[CNCF](https://www.cncf.io/about)).**

 **SETUP ELASTIC SEARCH:**